-- (1) Interests in the market value adjusted account are sold on a dollar basis, not on the basis of a price per share or unit. - (2) By filing dated April 16, 2020, Allstate Life Insurance Company registered \$319,239,639 of interests in market value adjusted contracts.
+- (1) Interests in the market value adjusted account are sold on a dollar basis, not on the basis of a price per share or unit. - (2) By filing dated April 16, 2020, Allstate Life Insurance Company carried over \$131,575,217 of unsold securities from an existing Form S-3 Registration Statement of the same issuer (333-220570) filed on September 22, 2017.
 Because a filing fee previously was paid with respect to those securities, there is no filing fee under this Registration Statement.
+Registrant continues that offering in this Post-Effective Amendment to that Registration Statement.

-This Registration Statement contains a combined prospectus under Rule 429 under the Securities Act of 1933 which relates to the Form S-1/A Registration Statement (File No. 333-236810), filed on April 16, 2020, by Allstate Life Insurance Company.
-Upon effectiveness, this Registration Statement will also act as a post-effective amendment to such earlier Registration Statements.
+This Registration Statement contains a combined prospectus under Rule 429 under the Securities Act of 1933 which relates to the Form S-1 Registration Statement (File No. 333-237708), filed on April 16, 2020, by Allstate Life Insurance Company.
+Upon effectiveness, this Registration Statement will also act as a post-effective amendment to such earlier Registration Statement.